 Figure 3 shows differences between the average trajectories of pupil light response in daily, occasional, and no-use groups estimated using the function-on-scalar regression (FoSR) model in Equation (2).
 The solid lines in Figure 3A represent estimated mean trajectories for those who did not use cannabis (purple line), for those in the occasional use group who recently smoked (light green line), and for those in the daily use group who recently smoked (dark green line).
 The dashed line in Figure 3A represents the estimated mean trajectory for all those who recently smoked (daily and occasional use groups combined).
 The no use group had a steeper decline in pupil size, more pupil constriction, and faster rebound dilation during the light test than the occasional or daily use groups.
 Estimated pupil trajectories for the occasional and daily use groups were similar, with marginally less constriction in the occasional use group.

 Figure 3 panels B, C, and D show estimates and 95% confidence intervals for the average difference in pupil response for participants in the occasional vs no use groups, participants in the daily vs. no use groups, and participants in the daily vs. occasional groups.
-Both Figure 3B and Figure 3C show regions of significant difference, indicating that there are significant differences in the average pupillary response trajectory comparing recent cannabis use to no use, regardless of whether a participant had a history of occasional or daily cannabis consumption.
+Both Figure 3B and Figure 3C show regions of significant difference, indicating that there are significant differences in the average pupillary light response trajectory comparing recent cannabis use to no use, regardless of whether a participant had a history of occasional or daily cannabis consumption.
 Specifically, significant differences between the occasional and no-use groups are seen between 1.77 to 3.97 seconds with a peak difference at 2.87 seconds of 4.00% (95% CI: 1.32%, 6.68%), and between the daily and no-use groups between 2.1 to 2.73 seconds with a peak difference at 2.5 seconds of 2.88% (95% CI: 0.14%, 5.62%).
 Notably, no significant differences were found in the pupil response trajectories between the daily and occasional use groups, indicating that tolerance effects associated with daily use did not have a significant impact on pupillary light response in our data.

 FIGURE_3